Skip to main content

 Study Program

-Current developments in the media sector are opening up new professional fields, traditional media professions and their fields of application are converging, and editorial work no longer takes place exclusively in traditional media houses.
+Current developments in the media sector like the use of AI tools are opening up new professional fields, traditional media professions and their fields of application are converging, and editorial work no longer takes place exclusively in traditional media houses.
 The Bachelor’s program in Content Production & Digital Media Management teaches aspiring journalists and career changers not only basic journalistic know-how, but also all the necessary skills for the professional conception and design of audio, video and image content for online journalism.

 The course is designed for an average weekly working time of 20 hours.